-Fort Sage Unified School District and Sierra Primary School actively participate in Professional Development.
-The staff participates in Professional Learning Communities at least two times per month on scheduled early release days for the previous two school years.
-This year (2019-2020) we implemented weekly teacher collaborative teams to review student achievement data focusing on the highly leveraged standards and quality Tier-1 instruction.
-The focus is on increasing student achievement.
+Fort Sage High School teachers actively participate in Professional Development.
+The staff participates in Professional Learning Communities two times per month on scheduled early release days for the previous two school years.
+This school year (2019-2020) the district implemented weekly teacher collaborative teams to focus on quality Tier-1 instruction and the highly leveraged standards.
+The the focus is on increasing student achievement.
 Staff frequently visit other schools and attend conferences to stay up-to-date on current instructional practices.
+Staff other training opportunities and workshops as available.
 Trainers and speakers are brought in to present strategies on topics such as Common Core, current curriculum updates, assessments, and interpreting data.
-Teachers attended summer academies which taught the highly leveraged standards, quality Tier-1 lesson planning, trauma informed decision making, social emotional learning, highly effective strategies for core content retention. through the use of neuroscience research-based activities.
-Training was also provided during Saturdays throughout the fall semesters for Google G+Suite to train teachers on the SAMR technology standards and how to implement them into daily lessons focusing on 21st Century Skills Learning.
+This summer teachers attended summer academies which focused on unpacking and stacking the highly leveraged standards and building quality Tier-1 lesson plans.
+The academies also trained teachers in social emotional learning, trauma informed decision making, social awareness, and brain-based neuroscience evidence-based activities to embed core content for improved student achievement.

-In 2013/14 FSUSD began with the MAP assessment program.
+In 2013/14 Fort Sage Unified School District began with the MAP assessment program.
 This program assesses each student's progress 3 times annually.
 The information can be used to guide instruction by identifying efficiency, strengths, and weaknesses.